dafny-lang/dafny/docs/DafnyRef/Expressions.md

 are the arguments to pass to a method or function that is being called.
 Applying such a suffix causes the method or function to be called and the result is the result of the call.

+Note that method calls may only appear in [right-hand-side](#rhs-expression) locations, whereas function calls may appear in expressions and specifications;
+this distinction can be made oly during name and type resolution, not by the parser.

 ## 21.44.
 Expression Lists
 ````grammar